 Kill-switch is valuable for repeat users.

-This feature enables you to permanently have VPN connection every time you connect to the Internet.
+This feature enables you to permanently have a VPN connection every time you connect to the Internet.

 How does it work?

 Kill-switch allows internet connection only if the VPN is on.
 Yes, they do have a kill-switch and it works great.

 The same feature is also on their iOS and Android app.
 SOCKS5 Proxy is included.

 Average server speeds

 This is the case of all services.
 However, some are faster than others.
 PIA has above-average speed compared to other service providers.

 The United States server ping went up by 788.24%.
 Download decreased by -34.05% and upload by -62.58%.